Gender pay gap report

 Attraction

-• We will be reviewing the language used in our adverts and the photography used to ensure to appeal to all demographics.
+- As certain roles tend to attract certain genders, we will focus on adapting our recruitment advertising campaign to broaden appeal to both genders.
+We will be reviewing the language used in our adverts and the photography used improve appeal to all demographics.

 Work life balance

-• Continue to promote our annualised hours and ‘bank’ work options.
+- Continue to promote our annualised hours and ‘bank’ work options.

 Company Policies

-• We have implemented an Equality, Diversity and Inclusion Strategy and have champions across the business.
+- We have implemented an Equality, Diversity and Inclusion Strategy and have champions across the business.

 Training & Development

-• Implement unconscious bias training to all team leaders to ensure our recruitment and hiring processes are free from bias.
+- Implement unconscious bias training to all team leaders to ensure our recruitment and hiring processes are free from bias.

-• We have implemented Imposter training for female employees who wish to develop their career.
+- We have implemented Imposter training for female employees who wish to develop their career.

-• We continue to build on our apprenticeship pathways, which will help, encourage and promote internal progression.
+- We continue to build on our apprenticeship pathways which will help encourage and promote internal progression.

 Reward & Recognition

-• Continue to develop our reward and recognition packages that attract the best people regardless of gender.
+- Continue to develop our reward and recognition packages that attract the best people regardless of gender.

 Review

-• We monitor all Equality data at our monthly committee meetings and are starting to monitor gender pay.
+- We monitor all Equality data at our monthly committee meetings and are starting to monitor gender pay.
 This data is also shared with the Hospital Board.